Meg Robbins for City Council At Large 2025

 Council is the check and balance we must support as an independent body, especially in our 2019 ‘strong mayor’ charter where the mayor controls budget, departments, all city committees, and chairs and votes on our elected school committee.
 Is this okay with us?

 whose children want to know why their time as students in our schools is not valued as a precious priority by those in elected office who themselves learned in a far more robust educational setting.
 Bigger classes, fewer electives, the ongoing reduction of arts, music, theater and a fundamental disinvestment in curriculum is the consequence every single year that we hear about fuzzy percentage increases, staffing and service cuts and not about student learning loss.
 We are witnessing a time of nonchalance and outright denial of services to students legally required to receive them.
 The dismissal of librarians, front office clerks and any position that can be deemed ‘non critical’ leaves our schools wide open to white flight to charters.
 Have we given up?
 Northampton believes in education, we market our city as family friendly but we won’t pay for it?
-Our students and their parents have dug deeper into city budgets and decisions that impact them more than some officials have, but they have no voice in how their family taxes are spent.
+Our students and their parents have dug deeper into city budgets and decisions that impact them more than some officials have, but they are not heard.
 Whose city is this?

 and not cronyism under the guise of being ‘progressive’.
 Transparency means getting an honest (and polite!) answer from city staff without being dismissed and sent to file Freedom of Information requests simply to know how decisions were made and what they cost.
-Transparency means no secrets, no separate agenda, no 'if you don’t like it un-elect me in two or four years'.
+Transparency means no secrets, no separate agenda, no 'if you don’t like it un-elect me'.
 Transparency means honestly sharing process and outcome and engaging in dialogue and serious consideration of suggestions and ideas.
 Transparency means an awful lot in this day and age.

 it worked because we saved and didn't spend.
 Even when we have millions in savings, now earning millions in interest, we neglected street, sidewalk, building repairs and seriously underfunded our schools.
 Fiscal stability is sound practice.
 Stubbornly sticking to one outdated plan is not.
 It's time for a re-examination and re-configuration.